Azure/azure-search-vector-samples/demo-python/readme.md

 # Readme: Generate embeddings using OpenAI with Python

-This repository contains a Python notebook that demonstrates how to generate text embeddings using Azure OpenAI, insert those embeddings into a vectore store in Azure Cognitive Search, and perform a wide variety of vector search queries such as vector searches with metadata filtering and hybrid (text + vectors)search.
+This repository contains a Python notebook that demonstrates how to generate text embeddings using Azure OpenAI, insert those embeddings into a vector store in Azure Cognitive Search, and perform a wide variety of vector search queries such as vector searches with metadata filtering and hybrid (text + vectors)search.
 The code uses Azure OpenAI to generate embeddings for title and content fields.
 You'll need access to Azure OpenAI to run this demo.

 The code reads the `text-sample.json` file, which contains the input data for which embeddings need to be generated.